CleanBandittt/inventory-forecast-dashboard/README.md

 A Streamlit-powered web app for demand forecasting and inventory optimization using Prophet and EOQ models.

+📎 Sample CSV

+A sample file (`Mock_Retail_Demand_Data.csv`) is included in this repository.
+You can use it to try out the dashboard right away, without having to create your own dataset.

 ## 📂 How to Use

 1. Upload your CSV file.